drisspg/driss_torch/README.md

 pip install .
 ```

+This will invoke cmake which in turn will build the shared library and installed into driss_torch/lib/libdriss_torch.so

 ### What does this do?
 So this will go and build the libdriss_torch.so shared library.
 In which there will be a number of ops that have been registered.
 In the python package `driss_torch` there will be small wrappers around the cpp ops with better type hints and documentation.